athenian-robotics/sanitycheck2018/README.md

 # sanitycheck2018
-I decided to mess around with a wellcheck
+I decided to mess around with a wellcheck.